Live from the Southern Command in sunny South Florida.

 You know why it's falling short?

-Because it's it's manufactured.
+Because it's manufactured.

 It's manufactured, plus it's a media controversy.

-It's not a real life controversy.
+It's not a real-life controversy.

-They're trying to manufacture it into a real life controversy.
+They're trying to manufacture it into a real-life controversy.

 They're trying to portray that this is life in America.

-The template that these media people have.
+This is the template, the template that these media people have.

 This is what they're taught in journalism school.

-It's what they're taught as liberals from the moment they're born, that this is a racist country, that there is still slavery for all intents and purposes.
+It's what they're taught as liberals from the moment they're born, that this is a racist country, that there is still slavery for all intents and purposes, that there is still massive discrimination, and the way to assuage it is to just ladle as much guilt on white people as you can.

-Shelby Steele has written about this eloquently, many times, even in book form, much less columns.
+Shelby Steele has written about this eloquently many times, even in book form, much less columns.

-But I'll tell you, it's it's uh uh it's it's fascinating.
+But I'll tell you, it's fascinating.

-I'm talking about the media, and they are the most closeted, closed-minded, sealed off from reality, people you will ever meet.
+I'm talking about the media, and they are the most closeted, closed-minded, sealed off from reality people you will ever meet.

 It is breathtakingly true.

-I'll give you an example of what I'm talking about.
+I give you an example of what I'm talking about.

 Just one off the top of my head.

-The National Football League has had black head coaches for a long time.
+The National Football League has had blackhead coaches for a long time.

 The National Football League has had black quarterbacks.